-25 834
+25 Total online trainings#

-Total Total participants

-online trainings# in online trainings
+834 Total participants in online trainings

 DIGITALISING OUR PEOPLE PROCESSES

 We are leveraging technology to improve the efficiency of our people processes, remove redundancies and facilitate better information exchange across all our locations.
 Besides this, we are also conducting online learning and development programmes via multi-channel mediums such as books, videos, audiobooks and webinars, among others.